 Pumora get’s a makeover, but not only that.
 There are many things changing in my life – more on the inside than outside.
 Things that were crystal clear are shaking and I’m looking under every stone what’s hidden there.

-Because of that this website will undergo some severe changes.
+Because of that, this website will undergo some severe changes.
 The main part will become the knowledge base.
-All tutorials will be accessible through the main menue.
+All tutorials will be accessible through the main menu.
 I will look through every tutorial, merge what is double and correct where needed.
 The knowledge base will not be accessible through the blog anymore (except the already existing tutorials, I will not delete them for the sake of linking that has been done).
-The will be available through static pages and I hope this makes it more easy to find and navigate through them
+The will be available through static pages and I hope this makes it easier to find and navigate through them

-So far so good, the front page has already morphed and in the course of the next days I will organize the tutorials step by step.
-You will find everything via the search tool (upper right corner).
+So far so good, the front page has already morphed and in the course of the next days, I will organize the tutorials step by step.

 I wish you a beautiful weekend,